Allison Burnett: 2010s

 Burnett had two films released in 2012.
 The first was Underworld Awakening (2012), co-written with Len Wiseman, John Hlavin, and J. Michael Straczynski, the fourth film in the Underworld series starring Kate Beckinsale.
 The following month, Gone (2012) was released, starring Amanda Seyfried.

-In 2013 Burnett directed his second film, Ask Me Anything (2013) based on his novel Undiscovered Gyrl.
+In 2013, Burnett directed his second film, Ask Me Anything (2013) based on his novel Undiscovered Gyrl.
 The film stars Britt Robertson, Justin Long, Christian Slater, Robert Patrick, and Martin Sheen.

-In 2019 Burnett directed the sequel to Ask Me Anything, Another Girl, starring Sammi Hanratty and Peter Gadiot, based on his 2015 novella of the same name.
+In 2019, Burnett directed the sequel to Ask Me Anything, Another Girl, starring Sammi Hanratty and Peter Gadiot, based on his 2015 novella of the same name.

+2020s

+In 2023, Burnett wrote the biopic of Jeff Bezos, Bezos: The Beginning, co-written with Tashena Ebanks and R.V.
+Romero, and directed by Khoa Lee.
+The film stars Armando Gutierrez and Kevin Sorbo.

+In 2025, Netflix released My Oxford Year, inspired by the novel of the same name by Julia Whelan, which was in turn based on Burnett's original screenplay.
+My Oxford Year was written by Allison Burnett and Melissa Osborne, and directed by Iain Morris.
+The film stars Sofia Carson, Corey Mylchreest, and Dougray Scott.

 Fiction

 Burnett's first novel, Christopher: A Tale of Seduction was published in 2003 by Broadway Books.
 It was a finalist for the 2004 Pen Center Literary Award.

 In 2006, Burnett wrote a sequel to Christopher titled The House Beautiful, published by Carroll & Graf, followed in 2009 by the novel Undiscovered Gyrl, published by Vintage Books.

-In 2011 Burnett wrote the second sequel to his novel Christopher, titled Death By Sunshine, published by Writers Tribe Books.
+In 2011, Burnett wrote the second sequel to his novel Christopher, titled Death By Sunshine, published by Writers Tribe Books.

-Burnett released his fifth novel, The Escape of Malcolm Poe in 2014.
+Burnett released his fifth novel, The Escape of Malcolm Poe, in 2014.
 He released a sequel novella to Undiscovered Gyrl, titled Another Girl, in 2015.

+In 2020 Allison released his sixth novel, The Ghosts of Normal, followed by his seventh novel, the second sequel to Undiscovered Gyrl, The Last Girl Podcast in 2023.